datacarpentry/2015-08-24-ISU/lessons/07-know_your_data.md

 Learning Objectives:
 -------------------

 #### What's the goal for this lesson?
 * You should be able to identify common features of "data" and data formats and what those features imply
 * You should be able to look at a file and be able to identify the following types of data: fasta, fastq, fastg, sra, sff, vcf, sam, bam, bed, etc...
 * You should be able to identify where your data came from (provenance)

 #### At the end of this lesson you should be able to:
 * Recognize file formats
 * Whether your data files are zipped or unzipped.
 You should have an understanding of file compression.
-* How to determine the file size
+* How to determine the file size.
 * How many units are in the file (i.e. nucleotides, lines of data, sequence reads, etc.)
 * How to look at data structure using the shell -- does it agree with the file extension?
 * Identify a binary, flat text file?